How to keep your brand “On Track”

 Yes, well, that’s exactly what the client is going to think, that you are “cheaper”.

 Do you feel that your office storage closet is like your home dryer?

-You put things in, all sorted in neat sets but somehow along the way the “dryer gremlin” eats up your socks and they never seem to match again?
-Where do they go to?
+You put things in, all sorted in neat sets, but somehow along the way the “dryer gremlin” eats up your socks and they never seem to match again.
+Where do they go?
 How do your envelopes suddenly not match your letterhead?

-This doesn’t have to be so complicated, but you do need help.
+This doesn’t have to be so complicated, but you do need help and get everyone onboard.

 A design audit is the process through which the designer evaluates all your materials and establishes priorities and recommendations.
-But, beware, you are required to make a shift in your mindset and understand the importance of this process for it to be of real value to you and your business.
-There is so much a designer can do, he or she can establish the clearest guidelines and document them extensively in a beautiful manual, if no one follows them we are right at the beginning.
+But beware, you are required to make a shift in your mindset and understand the importance of this process for it to be of real value to you and your business.
+A designer can establish the clearest guidelines and document them extensively in a beautiful manual, but if no one follows them, there isn’t much a designer can do because you will be right at the beginning.

 A corporate identity is something you have to maintain alive.

 As with all living creatures you have to nourish it and see to its evolving needs.
-Once the “dryer gremlin” has eaten your socks there is no use for the leftover widow sock.
-You move on and buy a new pair or solve the situation by finding another widow sock in your drawer, one way or the other you have to attend to the situation at hand so that both your feet will look the same.
+Once the “dryer gremlin” has eaten your socks, there is no use for the leftover-widow-sock.
+You move on and buy a new pair or solve the situation by finding another widow sock in your drawer.
+One way or another, you have to attend to the situation at hand so that both your feet will look the same.

 By Marina Rivón of Maremar Book Design & More